RocketChat/docs-old/bots/running-a-rasa-bot/README.md

 ## Quickstart

 Rasa is developed with Python.
 For the most part you dont need to know python to design the basic conversational flows in Rasa.
-You will need python knowledge when creating custom action in Rasa which calls external actions.
+You will need python knowledge when creating custom actions in Rasa which calls external actions.
 The fastest way to start with
 Rasa is using [rasa-starter-rocketchat](https://github.com/RocketChat/rasa-kick-starter).
 The starter kit uses webhooks to communicate between Rasa and Rocket.Chat.